PartiallyTyped/PartiallyTyped/README.md

     - Reinforcement Learning
     - LLMs
   - Numerical Optimization
-- 📫 How to reach me: me-at-username@.dev
+- 📫 How to reach me: me-at-username-dot-dev